ATNi Covid-19 Project

 To ensure the well-being of migrant workers, which make up a significant proportion of India’s large informal economy, changes have been made by the government to ration cards, which are now no longer state-specific, meaning that if a worker moves to another part of their country then they can still receive subsidized food through these.

-The Food Safety and Standards Authority of India has taken several steps since the start of the pandemic, which include the launch in June 2020 of Eat-Right during COVID-19 (a range of hygiene tips and dietary/lifestyle guidance, including eating a balanced diet) and bolstering labeling requirements for the food-service industry.
+The Food Safety and Standards Authority of India has taken several steps since the start of the pandemic, which include the launch in June 2020 of Eat-Right during COVID-19 (a range of hygiene tips and dietary/lifestyle guidance, including eating a balanced diet) and bolstering labelling requirements for the food-service industry.
 The FSSAI has also stepped up its efforts in encouraging the fortification of food products (for example, the addition of vitamins, iron and folic acid), beginning to address the fortification of staples such as rice and wheat and announcing that fortification of edible oil and milk with vitamins will be mandatory by the end of 2020.

-This report looked at the 16 largest food manufacturers in India – the same as ATNI’s India Spotlight Index – finding no indication of a clear, strategic response to the developing crisis.
+This report looked at the 16 largest food manufacturers in India – the same as ATNi’s India Spotlight Index – finding no indication of a clear, strategic response to the developing crisis.
 No company, for example, made commitments to keep prices low nor commitments to responsible marketing to children during the pandemic.

 Many of the companies published information on ways in which they were supporting their workforce, such as screening of employees upon arrival.
 Multiple companies also reported their efforts to support their value chain partners, including distribution partners, street vendors, farmers and tea-plantation workers, through the provision of hygiene products or Covid-19 insurance.
 Food as well as monetary donations to vulnerable populations, key workers, communities local to company sites were also noted.
 The impact of these initiatives is not clear due to lack of regular reporting, and the lack of transparency gives rise to concerns about the healthiness of donations.